CleverStack/cleverstack-cli/README.md

     -h, --help             output usage information
     -A, --allow-root       allow root for bower
-    -S, --skip-protractor  skips installing protractor (Frontend only) -v, --verbose          verbose output useful for debugging -V, --version          output the version number
+    -S, --skip-protractor  skips installing protractor (Frontend only) -B, --bootstrap        will run `grunt bootstrap build` as part of the setup -v, --verbose          verbose output useful for debugging -V, --version          output the version number